nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 * Consent;[^AUTOREPLACEDTMAs123ENDREPLACE]

-[^AUTOREPLACEDTMAs123ENDREPLACE]: _TMA_ s 123

 * Prior Use;[^AUTOREPLACEDTMAs124ENDREPLACE]

-[^AUTOREPLACEDTMAs124ENDREPLACE]: _TMA_ s 124

 * The plaintiff’s trade mark is not valid – cross claim for rectification or removal;[^AUTOREPLACEDTMAs88ENDREPLACE]

-[^AUTOREPLACEDTMAs88ENDREPLACE]: _TMA_ s 88

-* The plaintiff's registered trade mark is generic;[^AUTOREPLACEDTMAs87ENDREPLACE]
+* The plaintiff's registered trade mark is generic;[^AUTOREPLACEDTMAs87ENDREPLACE] (See video by Ayaka Nakashima Edwards on [Genericide](https://www.youtube.com/watch?v=Z6Xm3tNJ7xc))

-[^AUTOREPLACEDTMAs87ENDREPLACE]: _TMA_ s 87

 * The plaintiff's mark contravened a limitation or condition;[^AUTOREPLACEDTMAs86ENDREPLACE] and

-[^AUTOREPLACEDTMAs86ENDREPLACE]: _TMA_ s 86

 * Removal for non-use.[^AUTOREPLACEDTMAs92ENDREPLACE]

-[^AUTOREPLACEDTMAs92ENDREPLACE]: _TMA_ s 92

 Further, the following claims can also be made in _TMA_ s 120(2) infringement cases:

 * The defendant's use of the mark is not likely to deceive or cause confusion.[^AUTOREPLACEDTMAs10ENDREPLACE]

+* The defendant's use of the mark is not in relation to goods or services of the same description or goods or services that are closely related to the goods or services for which the mark is registered with respect to.

+  [^AUTOREPLACEDTMAs123ENDREPLACE]: _TMA_ s 123
+  [^AUTOREPLACEDTMAs124ENDREPLACE]: _TMA_ s 124
+  [^AUTOREPLACEDTMAs88ENDREPLACE]: _TMA_ s 88
+  [^AUTOREPLACEDTMAs87ENDREPLACE]: _TMA_ s 87
   [^AUTOREPLACEDTMAs10ENDREPLACE]: _TMA_ s 10
-  * The defendant's use of the mark is not n relation to goods or services of the same description or goods or services that are closely related to the goods or services for which the mark is registered with respect to.
+  [^AUTOREPLACEDTMAs86ENDREPLACE]: _TMA_ s 86
+  [^AUTOREPLACEDTMAs92ENDREPLACE]: _TMA_ s 92

 **Velcro's advertisement explains [The Dangers of Genericide for an Established Brand](https://www.youtube.com/watch?v=rRi8LptvFZY)**

-**Video overview by Stephanie Derrington on [Genericide](https://www.youtube.com/watch?v=Z92wy-deVG0)**

-**Video overview by Ayaka Nakashima Edwards on [Genericide](https://www.youtube.com/watch?v=Z6Xm3tNJ7xc)**

-Note that the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018 amended sections 129 and 130 of the Act, relating to applications for relief from unjustified threats of infringement, and counterclaims for infringement.
+Note that the *Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018* amended sections 129 and 130 of the Act, relating to applications for relief from unjustified threats of infringement, and counterclaims for infringement.
 It also inserted s130A, which provides that mere notification of a registered trade mark is not a threat.

 ## Remedies